 Veggie Sausage Rolls

-When you what you really need is a tray of party-sized, veggie sausage rolls.
+When all you really need is a tray of party-sized, veggie sausage rolls.

 puff pastry sheets